alteryx/promote-python/README.md

 [Hello World](examples/hello-world) - a very simple model

+[Hello Vectorized](examples/hello-vectorized) - a vectorized version of the 'Hello World' model

 [Iris Classifier](examples/iris-classifier) - use a Support Vector Classifier to predict flower types.

 [Article Summarizer](examples/article-summarizer) - send a url with a news article and get a summary.